MohamedBoutaghratine/MohamedBoutaghratine/README.md

 <h1 align="center">Hi 👋, I'm Mohamed Boutaghratine</h1>
 <h3 align="center">
-A passionate Data & Machine Learning Engineering student from Morocco, specializing in Generative AI and NLP.
+A passionate Data Science & Machine Learning Enginee from Morocco, specializing in Generative AI and NLP.
-Currently working on cutting-edge AI solutions to optimize banking processes and enhance decision-making.
-Final year student at the prestigious National Institute of Statistics and Applied Economics (INSEA).
+Currently working on cutting-edge AI solutions to optimize banking processes and enhance decision-making. graduated from the prestigious National Institute of Statistics and Applied Economics (INSEA).
 </h3>

 🚀 **Current Work & Research**